luisards/instrumental/README.md

 ## 📖 Features
 Instrumental currently has the following basic features:
-- Find a song and read the lyrics
+- Find a song containing a grammar structure and read the lyrics
 - Read the lyrics with the chosen grammar structure highlighted
 - Download a fill-in-the-blanks exercise with the lyrics